About Us

 In July 2022, ISLF hosted the first-ever surf-lifesaving event at the Maccabiah games.
 Other activities in 2022 have included courses for all ages on beaches around the country, including in Tel Aviv, Herzliya, Ashkelon, Dor and Jisr al-Zarqa.

-ISLF President Paul Hakim notes that many beach drownings occur in broad daylight, after the lifeguards have left for the day.
-The beaches are often still full of people, and if only one person were to know how to respond, lives could be saved.
+ISLF President Paul Hakim notes that many beach drownings occur in broad daylight after the lifeguards have left for the day.
+The beaches are often still full of people, and if only one person knew how to respond, lives could be saved.

 “Coming from Australia, surf lifesaving is a normal thing, and coming to Israel it’s so lacking.
 This is a huge vacuum in Israel that we have the potential to fill,” explains Hakim, referring to the large number of drownings at Israel’s beaches every summer.
 “Israel is known as the start-up nation when it comes to technology, and Australia is known as the best nation for water safety and prevention.
 We’re bringing Australian expertise to Israel.”